JanZrimec/DNA_strand_pairing_BorS/README.md

 Prediction of DNA strand pairing as used in [Zrimec et al. 2013: Band smearing of PCR amplified bacterial 16S rRNA genes: Dependence on initial PCR target diversity.](https://www.sciencedirect.com/science/article/pii/S0167701213002467?via%3Dihub)

 The structures resulting from strand pairing of two nucleotide sequences were characterized with the procedure termed BorS.
-DNA strand pairing was based on rules of the NN model (Santalucia 2004) and a dynamic programming algorithm adapted from Smith and Waterman's algorithm (Smith & Waterman 1981).
+DNA strand pairing was based on rules of the NN model (Santalucia 2004) and a dynamic programming algorithm adapted from Smith and Waterman's local alignment algorithm (Smith & Waterman 1981).
 To accommodate analysis of large datasets, an implementation of DNA strand pairing was used, which was based on the NN model unified Watson-Crick (Santalucia 1998) and mismatch parameters (Santalucia 2004).
 The NN model in the BorS procedure was improved by addition of a gap opening parameter (gap).
 In BorS, the individual optimal mating of two nucleotide sequences a and b was determined with the following algorithm that searched for the optimal path of pairing in a matrix, in which the interaction between the two sequences was evaluated: i .
 A matrix H was built as follows:
 ![alt text](https://raw.githubusercontent.com/JanZrimec/Band_smear_algorithm_BorS/Figure1.png)